zellwk/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

 ---
 layout: post
-title: How to write super simple (and useful) regular expressions for real world challenges
+title: How to write super simple and useful regular expressions for the real world
 description:
 slug: simple-real-world-regex
 tags: